What is holy yoga?

 Question: "What is holy yoga?"

 In the Eastern world, yoga is an overtly spiritual practice connected to the worship of the Hindu gods.
-In the West, yoga is basically Hinduism masquerading as physical exercise or stress management.
-The goal of yoga is to acquire deep knowledge of the Self and to unite the Self with the impersonal, all-pervading Brahman of Hinduism.
+In the West, yoga is usually presented as a physical exercise or means to manage stress.
+The goal of yoga in Hinduism is to acquire deep knowledge of the Self and to unite the Self with the impersonal, all-pervading Brahman.
 Holy yoga tweaks that goal so that it sounds more “Christian”; the goal of holy yoga is to acquire deep knowledge of the Self in Christ.
 During holy yoga sessions, Christian music is played in the background, and the chanting of names of Hindu deities is changed to the chanting of Bible verses.
 All of this is an attempt to use yoga as a Christian worship experience to deepen one’s faith in God.

 The origins of yoga are undoubtedly pagan.
 The question becomes, can yoga be transformed into something of spiritual value to Christians?
-Can yoga be turned into holy yoga?
-No, it cannot, for the following reasons:
+Can secular (or pagan) yoga be turned into holy yoga?
+Here are some considerations:

 Yoga’s focus on Self is inherently unbiblical.
 The Bible never tells us to focus on ourselves; rather, we are to die to self and follow Christ (Matthew 16:24).
 Our focus is to be on our Savior, “the pioneer and perfecter of faith” (Hebrews 12:2).
 We concentrate on the Creator of heaven and earth, not on His creation.

-The intrinsic philosophy of yoga that we have everything we need within ourselves—and that we ourselves are god—is also unbiblical.
-Such a philosophy cannot be “Christianized.”
+The intrinsic philosophy of yoga is that we have everything we need within ourselves—and that we ourselves are god.
+This is also unbiblical.
+Such a philosophy cannot really be “Christianized.”
 God is transcendent; He exists outside of ourselves, and we are told to seek Him (Zephaniah 2:3).

 Connection with God does not come through yogic meditation, concentration, or the disassociation of one’s senses from one’s Self.
 Scripture tells us that Jesus is the only way to “connect” with God (John 14:6), and the Word of God itself is sufficient to guide us through life (2 Timothy 3:16–17).
-Reading the Bible and praying may sound too mundane to some, but those are the means God has given us to know Him better.
-Holy yoga is a form of Christian mysticism that exalts experience and devalues traditional Bible study and prayer.
+Reading the Bible and praying may sound mundane to some, but those are the means God has given us to know Him better.
+Holy yoga comes close to being a form of Christian mysticism that exalts experience over traditional Bible study and prayer.

 Teachers of holy yoga promote the practice of meditation as understood in New Age and Eastern mysticism.
 Yogic methods such as visualization, controlled breathing, and chanting are recommended to help practitioners clear the mind, calm the body, and connect with God.
 In holy yoga, the image visualized might be a candle, a cross, or a picture of Jesus; the problem is, such visualization is not taught in Scripture and is exactly the method used in transcendental meditation and other mind-altering New Age techniques.
 Also, Scripture warns against the empty repetition of words (Matthew 6:7), and clearing our minds is not a biblical command.

 Brooke Boon, a prominent promoter of holy yoga, wrote, “Yoga can be thought of as a philosophy.
 It’s the idea that by bringing a union of focus between mind and body, while simultaneously making the mind and body stronger and more flexible, we become more authentic people, able to hear God and experience Him in previously impossible ways” (Holy Yoga: Exercise for the Christian Body and Soul, New York: Faith Words, 2007, p.
 8–9; quoted by Elliot Miller in “The Yoga Boom: A Call for Christian Discernment,” Christian Research Journal, volume 31, number 02, 2008).
 Examine carefully what Boon says: if holy yoga allows Christians to “hear God and experience Him in previously impossible ways,” then why is the Bible silent about yoga?
-Why is it that Hinduism provided us with the means to “become more authentic people” and truly know God?
-Why would God withhold from us the best method of connecting with Him?
+Why didn’t Jesus teach yoga?
+To “become more authentic people” and truly hear God, do we really need to borrow a technique from Hinduism?

-Yoga, with its roots in Hinduism, is a spiritually dangerous practice and is not something that Christians should be involved with.
+Yoga, with its roots in Hinduism, is a spiritually dangerous practice.
 Simply changing the intent of the practice does not negate its inherent theological problems.
-Holy yoga’s reliance on pagan notions of man’s nature, its linking of physicality with spirituality, its support of contemplative prayer, and its embrace of ecumenism are all reasons to avoid the practice.
+Holy yoga’s reliance on pagan notions of man’s nature, its linking of physicality with spirituality, and its support of contemplative prayer are all reasons to avoid the practice.